Thomas Luther: Personal

 Luther has a congenital disability (dysmelia) on his arms.
-As a child he was considered to have no perspective in sports from GDR officials.
-He tells to have taken a great amount of energy out of experiencing that he can be as good as others.
+As a child, he was considered to have no perspective in sports from GDR officials.
+He tells of having spent a great amount of energy experiencing that he could be equal to or better than others.

 Thomas Luther is author at ChessBase.
-He published various DVDs on opening theory and other topics.
+He has published various DVDs on opening theory and other topics.
 He is considered to be one of the leading experts on the French Defence, about which he published several times.

-In 2009 he finished his studies at the University of Hagen acquiring the title of Diplomkaufmann (German equivalent to Master of Business Administration).
+In 2009, he finished his studies at the University of Hagen acquiring the title of Diplomkaufmann (German equivalent to Master of Business Administration).

-Luther's current Elo rating is 2528 (June 2020).
+Luther's current standard FIDE Elo rating is 2518 (July 2026).